devkral/simplescn/README.md

-Simple replacement for dyndns.
+Simple, secure, with plugins enhanceable, communication platform.
-Just register your clients with their own new generated keys nodes are not permanent, a restart deletes the entries on the server
+This includes the management of dynamic ips and ports Just register your clients with their own new generated keys Nodes are not permanent, a restart deletes the entries on the server

 Features:
 * passwordprotection
-* entirely controllable by webbrowser
+* entirely controllable by a webbrowser (frontend not finished)

 Dependencies:
 * python-openssl (python3 version)